How to dispose of or recycle your Christmas tree

 Image

-Regardless of the type of Christmas tree you’re recycling, be sure to remove all garlands, ornaments, and lights first (more on that later), as they may not all be recyclable or may cause problems for the recycling facility.
+Regardless of the type of Christmas tree you’re recycling, be sure to remove all garland, ornaments, and lights first, as they may not all be recyclable or may cause problems for the recycling facility.

 How to recycle real Christmas trees